louzkk/Ghost-Optimizer/README.md

 Ideal for those who want **more FPS in games**, **less resource usage**, and **lower ping** — whether on low-end or high-end PCs.

 Now includes **deep-level optimizations** and a custom **SOCD Cleaner** (like Razer Snaptap), which fixes multi-key inputs to avoid blocking or delay — improving movement control in competitive games.
+This script applies system-level changes and offers an option to create a system restore point before proceeding.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Platform](https://img.shields.io/badge/platform-Windows-blue)